|Sometimes, Gmail might display a notice indicating that the content of an email has been clipped.

 While these features make it easy to copy-and-paste changes to your email from external sources, there can sometimes be excess code or styling also injected into your email's HTML.
 When content or code is pasted from a clipboard into the Email Designer, there can be formatting issues.
 These issues can, in turn, lead to clipping issues.

 There are some best practices to keep in mind in order to prevent email clipping.
+While each email is different, adhere to the following:

-Finally, when using custom HTML templates or pasting content, check your HTML source code to cut down on any junk styling or code.
 When designing with capacity in mind, remember that, for better or worse, everything counts in small amounts.